On the issue of having different sex drives, the following is an article written by Michele Weiner Davis. It is written in a question/answer format:

 Now, to read what Michele writes in response to the above question.
 Please click onto her Divorce Busting web site to read:

-Michele also has written an article on this subject for the former publication, Marriage Partnership Magazine.
+Additionally, Michele has wrote an article on this subject for the former publication, Marriage Partnership Magazine.
 In this article, she was asked the following question:

 Dear Michele: Please help me.
 I’m 28, married with a 3-year-old daughter.
 For the past three years, my wife has avoided being sexual with me.
 We’ve gone from having sex twice a week to now, if I’m lucky, once a month.
 I’m miserable and I can’t keep living like this.

-For Michele’s answer to this question and others, please click onto the Todayschristianwoman.com web site to read:
+For Michele’s answer to this question and others, click onto the Todayschristianwoman.com web site to read:

 “Good Reasons” to Say No?